KopiousKarp/jc-obsidian/ML Lab/VS Code AI agents with Ollama models.md

 # Using VS Code AI agents with local Ollama models (no GitHub Copilot)
 Written by gpt4o with prompt:
 >Find the best way to use AI agents in VScode that are driven by Ollama models.
 I want to go completely without github copilot

+>my input will be in these note blocks
 ## Why run a local model?

 Running an AI assistant locally avoids sending code to a cloud service, eliminates subscription costs and can be customized.
+>also I would like to strike a balance in my AI use

 Ollama is a light‑weight runtime that downloads and runs quantized large‑language models (LLMs) on your hardware.
 It exposes a REST API that is compatible with the OpenAI Chat Completions API[ollama.com](https://ollama.com/blog/openai-compatibility#:~:text=To%20invoke%20Ollama%E2%80%99s%20OpenAI%20compatible,http%3A%2F%2Flocalhost%3A11434), which allows many tools to treat a local model like a remote OpenAI endpoint.

 Depending on your needs there are several ways to integrate Ollama‑powered models into Visual Studio Code without using GitHub Copilot.
 The table below summarises the main options; detailed guidance follows.